fr4iser90/SimpleDevOpsToolkit/README.md

 If you are using NixOS or Home Manager, you should manage your PATH and installed tools declaratively through your Nix configuration instead of creating manual symlinks and exporting PATH variables in `.zshrc`.

+*(See also the example NixOS module `devopstoolkit.nix` in the repository root, although the Home Manager approach below is generally preferred for user tools.)*

 1.  **Ensure `$HOME/.local/bin` is managed by Nix (Optional but Recommended):**
     While Home Manager might add `$HOME/.local/bin` to your PATH by default depending on your setup, it's cleaner to let Nix manage the symlink location as well.
 A common pattern is to have Nix manage links in a dedicated profile directory that *is* added to your path.